sauce-archives/screenshot-stitching/README.md

 to work with an iPhone 6S Plus.
 Using this command on other devices may provide unexpected results.
 * Some websites have a header or footer which is fixed in position.
 We make no attempt to mitigate this, and as a result you'll likely see the header/footer element repeated in each screenshot.
+* You can also skip existing screenshots by passing in the `--skipExistingScreenshots` parameter, though this does not with the gradle build.